 - If an ineligible receiver catches the ball the pass shall be considered incomplete.

 - The offensive team will have four downs to achieve a first down.

-- A first down is achieved by crossing the first down lines to gain on the field.
+- A first down is achieved by crossing the 25 yard line (midpoint of the field).

 - Female players must participate in a play at least once every three downs as either the quarterback, ball carrier or receiver.
 The "gender count" shall be the number of successive downs made involving only a single gender.

 - If the gender count is 2, i.e. if the offensive team has not played both genders during the first two downs, the referee shall announce a "gender play" and the gender affected, and the offensive team must play that gender in one or more of the following ways:

 - As quarterback; passes the ball to a receiver beyond the line of scrimmage.

 - As ball carrier; carries the ball across the line of scrimmage.

 - As receiver; receives or is intended to receive a pass from beyond the line of scrimmage.

 - The offensive team may punt on the fourth down.
 A punt is considered moving the opposition team to their own 5.